How would you handle it if your hearing aid quit working at the worst possible moment. Such as in the middle of a phone call?

 Taking the chance of dropping your hearing aid into the sink or toilet is really not worth it.
 Dropping and damaging your hearing aid becomes a realistic possibility in this scenario.
 Over a couch, bed, or soft folded towel would be a suitable place to insert them.

-7. Consult a Specialist if You’re Not Experiencing Better Hearing
+7. Consult Us if You’re Not Experiencing Better Hearing

 If you’re not having the best experience with your hearing aids, don’t discontinue wearing them.
 There are solutions.
 Make an appointment for a consultation.